 By c.1290, the village was known as Stansted Mounfichet from the Muntfichet (Montfitchet) family who resided there since the 12th century.

 However, other records date back further revealing Robert Gernon Montfitchet holding lands there at the time of the Conquest that included a castle, of which there are still some remains.
 Another source claims the name is "descended from Robert Gernon, a great tenant in [the] Domesday [Book].
 His son, according to Morant, took this name from the castle of Stanstead, county Essex, from the raised mount which he there constructed. "

 Early History of the Monfitchett family

 This web page shows only a small excerpt of our Monfitchett research.
-Another 181 words (13 lines of text) covering the years 1214, 1296 and 1312 are included under the topic Early Monfitchett History in all our PDF Extended History products and printed products wherever possible.
+Another 181 words (13 lines of text) covering the years 1214, 1296, 1312, 1557, 1542, 1544, 1542, 1543, 1556, 1556 and 1557 are included under the topic Early Monfitchett History in all our PDF Extended History products and printed products wherever possible.

 Monfitchett Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Muschat, Muschet, Montfichett, Montfiquet and many more.

 Early Notables of the Monfitchett family (pre 1700)

-Migration of the Monfitchett family to the New World and Oceana
+Migration of the Monfitchett family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Monfitchett or a variant listed above: George Muschcat, who settled in Philadelphia in 1774; Martin Muscheck settled in Philadelphia in 1867; John Fitchett settled in Virginia in 1635; William and Rebecca Fitchett settled in Philadelphia in 1773..